 These numbers are only for ambient air pollution, e.g., due to cars, power plants, and manufacturing.
 Indoor air pollution comes on top of this.

 We worry about tiny particles because they seem most harmful, particularly in terms of how chronic exposure leads to long-term health problems.

 Tiny particles do cause lung cancer, but that’s one of the smaller harms.
 More than half of harms don’t come from the lungs at all, but from diabetes and cardiovascular disease.
 Here are the DALYs lost in the US in 2019:

 How particles manage to do all this is still a subject of research.
 The basic story seems to be that tiny particles easily get through the lungs into the bloodstream.
-These foreign particles then activate your immune system, which sort of goes on a rampage, causing all sorts of problems.
+These foreign particles then activate your immune system, which sort of goes on a rampage, causing tons of problems.

 Why so much cardiovascular disease?
 Well, you can probably guess where the blood goes after it leaves the lungs.

 How much do particles hurt you?
 While it’s hard to be precise, this section will give two simple heuristics:

 - A life-long exposure of 33.3 PM2.5 costs 1 DALY.
 This is best for lifestyle changes.
 For example, moving from somewhere with no particulates to somewhere with a level of 100 costs 3 DALY.

 - At 2500 PM2.5, you lose disability-adjusted life in real time.
 This is best for one-off events.
 For example, if you’re exposed to a level of 5000 for 3 hours, you lose 6 disability-adjusted life hours.